BCHSI/philter-ucsf/README.md

 # Running Philter: A Step-by-Step Guide

 Philter is a command-line based clinical de-identification software that removes protected health information (PHI) from any plain text file.
-Although the software has built-in evaluation capabilities and can compare notes de-identified by Philter with a corresponding set of ground truth annotations, annotations are not required to run Philter.
-The following steps may be used to 1) run Philter in the command line without ground truth annotations, or 2) generate Philter-compatible annotations and run Philter in evaluation mode.
+Although the software has built-in evaluation capabilities and can compare Philter PHI-reduced notes with a corresponding set of ground truth annotations, annotations are not required to run Philter.
+The following steps may be used to 1) run Philter in the command line without ground truth annotations, or 2) generate Philter-compatible annotations and run Philter in evaluation mode using ground truth annotations.

 Before using Philter in either with or without evaluation, make sure to familiarize yourself with the various options that may be specified for a given Philter run.

 ### Flags:
 **-i (input):**&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Path to the directory or the file that contains the clinical note(s), the default is ./data/i2b2_notes/<br/>
-**-a (anno):**&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Path to the directory or the file that contains the PHI annotation, the default is ./data/i2b2_anno/<br/>
+**-a (anno):**&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Path to the directory or the file that contains the PHI annotation(s), the default is ./data/i2b2_anno/<br/>
 **-o (output):**&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Path to the directory to save the PHI-reduced notes in, the default is ./data/i2b2_results/<br/>
 **-f (filters):**&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Path to the config file, the default is ./configs/philter_delta.json<br/>
 **-x (xml):**&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Path to the json file that contains all xml data, the default is ./data/phi_notes.json<br/>